How to Become a Cognitive Psychologist

 What Is the Job Outlook for Cognitive Psychologists?

 The job outlook for psychologists is strong.
-Employment in the field is expected to grow 14% by 2028, which is much faster than average.
-Employment growth will vary somewhat by specialty and location.
+Employment in the field is expected to grow 7% in the ten-year period leading up to 2033, which is faster than average.
+Job growth will vary somewhat by specialty and location but is generally expected to be strong across the board.

 How Can You Become a Cognitive Psychologist?